markmoxon/elite-a-source-code-bbc-micro/README.md

 This repository contains the original source code for Angus Duggan's Elite-A on the BBC Micro with a disc drive.

 You can build the fully functioning game from this source.
-[Two releases](#building-different-releases-of-elite) are currently supported: the released version from Angus's site, and the version produced by the original source discs (which was never released).
+[Two releases](#building-different-releases-of-elite) are currently supported: the officially released version from Angus's site, and the version produced by the original source discs (which was never released).

 Elite-A is legendary amongst BBC Elite fans, and remains a deeply impressive project that has achieved almost mythical status in the Acorn retro scene (and deservedly so).
 Ian Bell, co-author of the original Elite, has this to say on his website:

 > Also available here is Angus Duggan's Elite-A, a comprehensive enhancement of BBC Elite.
 He created this by disassembling the object code and then reprogramming the resultant source.
 A significant achievement for which respect is due.

-It's worth noting that Angus coded Elite-A back in the late 1980s, using a BBC Micro fitted with his own handwritten 6502 assembler ROM to disassemble the original, protected game binaries, and reassemble the enhanced version.
-He used Acornsoft's VIEW word processor as his IDE, and did the whole thing without the benefit of modern tooling: a significant achievement, indeed.
+It's worth noting that Angus coded Elite-A back in the late 1980s, using a BBC Micro fitted with his own handwritten 6502 assembler ROM, which he used to disassemble the original, protected game binaries, and reassemble the enhanced version.
+He used Acornsoft's VIEW word processor as his IDE, and built the whole thing without the benefit of modern tooling.
+A significant achievement, indeed.

 I am very grateful to Angus for giving me permission to analyse his work on Elite-A, and for providing me with the original source files.